Manifesto - why I write SF

 SF is perennially experiencing a tug of war between storytelling and science.

-Syd Field's “Screenplay”) and actively driven by the current (i.e. 21st century) form of literary tropes.
+Storytelling is currently championed by Hollywood (as exemplified by Syd Field's “Screenplay”) and actively driven by the current (i.e. 21st century) form of literary tropes.
 But it is nothing new though, it is something which carries the vintage of the Jataka Tales, the Greek tragedies of Sophocles et al, the Upanishads in the post Vedic contexts, and similar such constructs across all human cultures, probably goes back at least to Paleolithic times, or even before.

-I will not set the stage yet for what science means in the context of SF - that will evolve as we go.
-But broadly speaking, we do know what science means, at least modulo Popperian falsification or Feyerabendian Anarchism or Lakatos' fights with monsters.
+we do know what science means, at least modulo Popperian falsification or Feyerabendian Anarchism or Lakatos' fights with monsters.

 So anyhow - these two forces are at a tug of war.